Death of Shukri Abdi

-Shukri Yahye-Abdi drowned in the River Irwell, England, on 27 June 2019.
+Shukri Yahye-Abdi drowned in the River Irwell, England on 27 June 2019.
 Aged 12, she was a refugee from Somalia who had lived in a refugee camp in Kenya until moving to England in 2017.
 She was with pupils from her school, Broad Oak High School, at the time of her death.
-Subsequent to her death, police reported there were no suspicious circumstances; however, Abdi's mother reported conflicting information and said that she had been complaining to her daughter's school about incidents of bullying for over a year.
+Subsequent to her death, police reported there were no suspicious circumstances; however, Abdi's mother reported information and said that she had been complaining to her daughter's school about incidents of bullying for over a year.

 An inquest initiated in 2019 and completed in December 2020 concluded that Abdi's death was an accident.
 Broad Oak High School launched an internal investigation into the subject of bullying.
 Abdi's family have been dissatisfied by responses by the police and the school.
 An investigation by the Independent Office for Police Conduct (IOPC) over whether they were poorly treated for racially motivated reasons did not find evidence that they were.
 In January 2021, the family launched a civil suit against police.

 Protests and a petition for a criminal investigation began with the Justice4Shukri campaign in July 2019, the petition garnering a million signatures by June 2020.
 Black Lives Matter protests across the United Kingdom marked the first anniversary of Abdi's death.